 Gemstones are also characterized by their optical properties such as refractive index (how a gemstone bends light) as well as hardness and toughness.
 Hardness is expressed numerically from one to ten with one being the softest (talc) and ten being the hardest (diamond).
-This system of classification is known as the Mohs scale because it was invented by a 19th century geologist named Friedrich Mohs.
+This system of classification is known as the Mohs scale of mineral hardness because it was invented by a 19th century geologist named Friedrich Mohs.
 Hardness refers to a gemstone’s resistance to scratching while toughness refers to its resistance to chipping and breaking.

 Where Do Precious Gemstones Come From?